Mobile SEO: A Beginner's Guide

 The concept of responsive design is rather self-explanatory - your website is supposed to respond and adapt to the environment in which it is being used.

-Responsive web design is basically a mix of grids, layouts and CSS that all come together and react to device characteristics, serving content in a way that’s accessible to that reader.
+Responsive web design is basically a mix of grids, layouts, and CSS that all come together and react to device characteristics, serving content in a way that’s accessible to that reader.

 Among its biggest perks is the fact that your HTML and CSS remain unaltered, meaning you serve one and the same version of your page everywhere, the only difference is how it shows up.
 You also don’t need to worry about separate URLs and canonical tags to explain relationships between different versions of the same page.